-Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.
+Learn to navigate AAM’s filing tool for business and farm publications.

-The left-hand menu is broken out into three sections:
+The left-hand menu has three sections:

-- General Information and Circulation Data
+• General Information and Circulation Data

-- Analysis
+• Analysis

-- Review and Submit
+• Review and Submit

 Publication Information